fycdev/badminton-signup-script/README.md

 The script when executed will schedule the registration for the next Tuesday 10:00am AEST.

 ## How to use
 Navigate to the directory of the script and run it with node.
+Run `npm install` if haven't already.
 ```
 node . --names path/to/names.txt
 ```